PhilipMay/may-la-hugo/content/en/linux/ssh.md

 ```

 ### Using a Jump Server
-If you have a jump server <jump_server_hostname> write a normal confir for both servers and add this to the config of the target server: `ProxyJump <jump_server_hostname>`
+If you have a jump server <jump_server_hostname> write a normal config for both servers and add this to the config of the target server: `ProxyJump <jump_server_hostname>`

 If you also want to connect through an HTTP proxy add the proxy config lines to the config of the jump server.